'It's A Career Ender': 2 LGBTQ Former Dell Workers Share Their Stories

 In her lawsuit, Gilbert said that in late 2018, right in the middle of her transition, she was let go.
 "They said, 'We're laying you off because your transgender transition is impeding your ability to travel,' " she told NPR.

-It's not unusual for a company as large as Dell to have discrimination lawsuits.
+It's not unusual for a company as large as Dell to face discrimination lawsuits.
 Jennifer Davis, a spokeswoman for Dell, told NPR that Gilbert's layoff had nothing to do with her gender — it was part of a restructuring in which hundreds lost their jobs.

 And Davis pointed to the company's support network for trans employees.
 NPR spoke to two workers who say the extensive medical coverage and support Dell offers made their gender transition possible.
 They said they consider themselves very fortunate to work for a company that's so inclusive.